-The Service Manager RCTS CERT - service - response to computer security incidents - of the FCCN Unit, Carlos Friaças, entered the IPv6 Hall of Fame for his contributions to "the development and implementation of IPv6 technology".
+The service manager RCTS CERT – computer security incident response – from the FCCN Unit, Carlos Friaças, joined the IPv6 Hall of Fame for contributions to “the development and implementation of IPv6 technology”.

-The FCCN Unit has a historically significant activity in the use and dissemination of IPv6 technology, also known as next generation Internet and was a pioneer in supporting this technology in the academic context.
-Besides the evolution of the Science, Technology and Society Network (RCTS) - which supports IPv6 services - the work developed in GigaPIX stands out, allowing operators to peer with this technology for many years.
-During the last few years, Carlos Friaças has stood out in the dissemination of IPv6 technology, holding courses in the European and Portuguese-speaking space, as well as papers in conferences all over the world.
+The FCCN Unit has a activity historically significant in the use and dissemination of IPv6 technology, also known as Next generation internet and pioneered the support of this technology in the academic context.
+In addition to the evolution of Science, Technology and Society Network (RCTS) – which supports IPv6 services – the work developed in GigaPIX, which has enabled operators to peer with this technology for many years.
+Over the past few years, Carlos Friaças has been a key figure in promoting IPv6 technology, offering courses in Europe and the Portuguese-speaking world, as well as presenting at conferences around the world.

-Inspired by the Internet Hall of Fame, the IPv6 Hall of Fame recognizes the work of more than 150 professionals in various fields for their "outstanding contributions.
-"Internet Protocol version 6 (IPv6) is the only way to sustain the Internet's future growth beyond today's needs," the organization stresses on the initiative's website.
+Inspired by the Internet Hall of Fame, the IPv6 Hall of Fame recognizes the work of more than 150 professionals in various areas for their "extraordinary contributions."
+"Internet Protocol version 6 (IPv6) is the only way to sustain the Internet's future growth, beyond current needs," the organization emphasizes on the initiative's website.

 Learn more about the “IPv6 Hall of Fame” at https://www.ipv6halloffame.org